Zimbabwe's president, opponent both confident of win after close vote

 Mnangagwa and ZANU-PF have said they will accept the result.

 “If this guy loses there is no way they will hand over power,” said Gift Machekera, pointing at a huge banner of Mnangagwa hanging on a building in Harare.
+“Those who have the guns have the power.
+This is Africa.”

 Several civil society groups are collating results from 10,985 polling posts in parallel with ZEC but are not allowed to release results before the ZEC.
 A source at one group said it was too early to call a winner but it was looking “very close”.

 In the capital Harare, an MDC stronghold, results posted outside some polling stations seen by Reuters showed Chamisa winning by wide margins, but Mnangagwa was expected to claw back ground in ZANU-PF’s rural heartland.

-Urban results tend to emerge quicker than those from rural outposts, where communication is poor.
+Urban results tend to emerge quicker than those from rural outposts.

-In some rural constituencies in the east and south of the country, counting of votes was still ongoing but was expected to end early on Tuesday, some parliamentary candidates said.

 The run-up to Monday’s vote was largely peaceful compared to past elections under Mugabe, where the ruling party and veterans of the 1970s independence struggle were accused of violence against opponents.
 Dozens of people were killed ahead of a runoff in 2008 between Mugabe and MDC-founder Morgan Tsvangirai, who died of cancer in February.

 Mugabe emerged on the eve of the election to announce he would vote for the opposition, surprising Mnangagwa who accused him of striking a deal with Chamisa.

-Reporting by MacDonald Dzirutwe and Joe Brock; Editing by Nick Macfie and Raissa Kasolowsky
+Reporting by MacDonald Dzirutwe and Joe Brock; Editing by Nick Macfie, Raissa Kasolowsky and Peter Graff